 Library - Your library is made up of the media that you’ve uploaded to your Live365 instance.
 The amount of media that you can upload depends on the storage limits in your individual Live365 plan.
 You use the media in your library to build playlists and provide content for AutoDJ feature.

 Licensed Player (Pop-out Player) - Each Live365 station comes with a custom Pop-out Player.
 The address of the Pop-out Player for your station can be found by selecting Settings > Station Profile > Listen Links > Licensed Player.
 The Licensed Player is the best way for your listeners to experience your stream.
 You should share the link to your Pop-out Player widely.
 Read more about the Pop-out Player here.
-Note that the Pop-out Player is only available for listeners in the United States and Canada.
+Note that the Pop-out Player is only available for listeners in the United States, Canada, and U.K.

 Metadata - Metadata is information that is appended to audio tracks.
 Metadata usually indicates the track’s title, track’s author, album, year of publishing, etc. You can edit the metadata of the tracks in your Library from within the Live365 interface.